Konczer/UncertaintyTheory/StatisticalGames/Blog/README.md

 One approach - which migh sound scientific and "objective" - used as a refined heuristics is decision-making aided with statistics.
 However, the most well-known interpretations and frameworks for [Probability theory](https://en.wikipedia.org/wiki/Probability_interpretations) and (theoretical-) [Statistics](https://plato.stanford.edu/entries/statistics/) seem to focus more on making rigorous statements (often only in various limiting cases) than guiding an Agent with only a finite amount of data.

-My aim was to construct a broader framework where Statistics and Probability theory are not separate disciplines, operating with their own concepts, but where these are ingredients of a whole decision-making process of an Agent who needs to make actions having incomplete information.
+My aim was to construct a broader framework where Statistics and Probability theory are not separate disciplines, operating with their own concepts, but where these are ingredients of an integrated decision-making process of an Agent who needs to make actions having incomplete information.
+To construct a theory, mathematical idealisations has to be made - these will be discussed later - but after these simplifications the best framework to analyse this decision-making process appears to be [Game Theory](https://www.britannica.com/science/game-theory).

-After substantial mathematical idealisations, - by which we restrict the possible states of the environment and the Agent's possible actions - the best framework to analyse this decision-making process appears to be [Game Theory](https://www.britannica.com/science/game-theory).
+[comment]: <> (After substantial mathematical idealisations, - by which we restrict the possible states of the environment and the Agent's possible actions - the best framework to analyse this decision-making process appears to be [Game Theory](https://www.britannica.com/science/game-theory).)

 ## Why Game Theory?